Last revised August 2024

 The following procedure must be followed to meet this requirement:

-Pre-employment Evaluation: Before hiring, unit executive officers must certify that non-native English speaking instructors (e.g., assistant professor, associate professor, professor; teaching, research, or clinical professor (assistant, associate, or full); instructor; senior instructor; lecturer; senior lecturer; or teaching, research, or clinical associate, whether visiting or not) are orally proficient in English.
+Pre-employment Evaluation: Before hiring, unit executive officers must certify that non-native English speaking instructors (e.g., assistant professor, associate professor, professor; teaching, research, or clinical professor (assistant, associate, or full); instructor; senior/principal instructor; lecturer; senior/principal lecturer; or teaching, research, or clinical associate, whether visiting or not) are orally proficient in English.
 Oral English proficiency can be determined in a number of ways (e.g., formal interviews, assessment of candidates by colleagues within the academic unit, and/or public presentations).

 Certification of oral English proficiency must occur regardless of how the instructional appointment is being made, either through a traditional search or search waiver or as an appointment-in-excess of service for an existing employee.
 Thus, certification is done electronically via the following JDXpert or Cornerstone, Illinois Human Resources, or Provost’s Office processes: Summary Form, Search Waiver Form, Service-in-Excess, TOP Traditional Search Form, TOP Waiver Form, Dual Career Faculty Waiver Form, or Faculty Excellence Waiver Form.